Jamster3000/cauldron20/README.md

 3) Open Chome and navigate to extensions [chome extensions](chrome://extensions/)
 4) Make sure that developer mode is enabled on top right.
 5) Top left, choose "load unpacked" and choose the folder that contains the code.
-6) Clicking on the extention and input the number that identifies your character (make sure that your character sheet on dndbeyond is in public so it can be accessed by the extension)
+6) Clicking on the extention and input the number that identifies your character (make sure that your character sheet on dndbeyond is in public so it can be accessed by the extension).

 See [wiki](https://github.com/Jamster3000/cauldron20/wiki) for more in depth instructions on how to setup the extension and use it.